malworthy/verybasic/README.md

 - Very Basic is not object orientated, there are no classes, inheritance or interfaces
 - Very Basic does not have closures.
 You cannot declare a function within a function.
-- Functions are not first class citizens and you cannot pass function pointers.
+- Functions are first class citizens and can be passed as parameters to functions (via the funtion name).
 - Very Basic is not designed for speed or memory efficiency
 - Very Basic is a dynamically typed language, like Python or Javascript